-Approximately 94 percent of the State workforce is unionized.
+The vast majority of the State workforce is represented by 11 unions representing employees in 14 bargaining units ranging from university professors to State Police officers.
+Approximately 93 percent of the State workforce is unionized.
 The largest unions include CSEA, which represents office support staff and administrative personnel, machine operators, skilled trade workers, and therapeutic and custodial care staff; PEF, which represents professional and technical personnel (i.e., attorneys, nurses, accountants, engineers, social workers, and institution teachers); UUP, which represents faculty and non-teaching professional staff within the State University system; and NYSCOPBA, which represents security personnel (correction officers, safety and security officers).
 The table below displays the workforce numbers by major union.

-FY 2017 STATE OPERATING FUNDS ALL BRANCHES WORKFORCE NUMBERS B Y UNIONS
+FY 2018 STATE OPERATING FUNDS ALL BRANCHES WORKFORCE NUMBERS I BY UNIONS

 FTEs

-Civil Service Employees Association 44,229
+Civil Service Employees Association 42,256

-Public Employees Federation 36,607
+Public Employees Federation 36,301

-United University Professions 27,971
+United University Professions 28,445

-New York State Correctional Officers and Police Benevolent Association 21,125
+New York State Correctional Officers and Police Benevolent Association 21,159

-All Other 7,385
+All Other 7,346

-Statewide Unions Excluding Judiciary/Legislature 137,317
+Statewide Unions Excluding Judiciary/Legislature 135,507

-Non-Judiciary Management/Confidential 9,690
+Non-Judiciary Management/Confidential 9,711

-Statewide Excluding Judiciary/Legislature 147,007
+Statewide Excluding Judiciary/Legislature 145,218

-Judiciary Unionized 14,041
+Judiciary Unionized 14,045

-Judiciary Management/Confidential 1,154
+Judiciary Management/Confidential 1,164

-Legislature 1
+Legislature 3

-Judiciary/Legislature 15,196
+Judiciary/Legislature 15,212

-Statewide Total 162,203
+Statewide Total 160,430

+The majority of legislative employees are non-annual salaried.

-About 6.7 percent of the workforce (roughly 10,800 employees in SOF) is Management/ Confidential (M/C) and not represented by a union.
-These employees include Governor's office appointed high-level policy influencing positions, as well as career, competitive class civil servants in clerical, paraprofessional, and professional titles.
-The Director of the Division of the Budget is authorized to withhold certain executive branch M/C compensation and benefits that may not likewise be withheld from unionized employees.
-Compensation and benefits for M/C employees typically mirror those afforded unionized employees, but did not in FYs 2010 and 2011 as general salary increases were withheld, resulting in a salary differential of 7 percent.
+Nearly 7 percent of the workforce (10,875 employees in SOF) is Management/ Confidential (M/C) and not represented by a union.
+These employees include substantial appointed high-level policy influencing positions, as well as career, competitive class civil servants in clerical, paraprofessional, and professional titles.
+M/C compensation and benefits are at the discretion of the Director of the Division of the Budget.
+Compensation and benefits for M/C employees typically mirror those afforded unionized employees, however, general salary increases in FYs 2010 and 2011 were withheld, resulting in a salary differential with unionized employees of 7 percent.
 In the FY 2016 Enacted Budget, M/C employee parity legislation established the restoration of increases paid at the rates of 2 percent per year from FYs 2016 to 2018 and 1 percent in FY 2019.